 Lastly, the experiment wasn’t reproducible i.e the exact volume of each ingredient is vague.
 We cover what else can sabotage your results in our How and Why We do Keto Experiments article.

 In the next experiment, I tried to eliminate these confounders and issues.

 What Was Tested

 For experiment two, I simplified the previous smoothie.
-I removed the ingredients that may have impacted the results, such as sweet bell peppers and C8 MCT oil and replaced the others ingredients with those commonly found in other popular ‘keto’ green smoothie recipes:
+I removed the ingredients that may have impacted the results, such as sweet bell peppers and C8 MCT oil and replaced the other ingredients with those commonly found in popular ‘keto’ green smoothie recipes:

 - Vegetables: 200g spinach (organic), half a cucumber

 - Fats: half a medium avocado, one tablespoon coconut oil